hyperbrew/bolt-figma/README.md

 - Bundling in UI and Code contexts
 - Spin a up a new project in Svete, React, or Vue
 - Easily configure in figma.config.ts
+- Easy Package to ZIP archive with sidecar assets

 #### Pending Features:

-- Easy Package to ZIP archive with sidecar assets (pending)
 - GitHub Actions ready-to-go for zip Releases (pending)

 ## Backers